Sprinter05/ytdlp-handler/README.md

 # Installation
 ## Dependencies
 ### Windows 10/11
-Download [Python 3.7+](https://www.python.org/downloads/) (Unless you want to use `LEGACY` mode) to your computer using the standalone installer.
-Download [FFMPEG](https://www.gyan.dev/ffmpeg/builds/) essentials and place the `ffmpeg`, `ffprobe` and `ffplay` binaries within your PATH.
-Then download the [yt-dlp](https://github.com/yt-dlp/yt-dlp/#installation) .exe file and also place it within your PATH (Unless you want to use `LEGACY` mode, in which case you will need the [youtube-dl](https://github.com/ytdl-org/youtube-dl/) binaries).
+Download [FFMPEG](https://www.gyan.dev/ffmpeg/builds/) essentials and place the `ffmpeg` and `ffprobe` binaries (located inside the bin folder) within your PATH.
+Then download the [yt-dlp](https://github.com/yt-dlp/yt-dlp/#installation) .exe file (If you get any problems, it is recommended to try the x86 binary, but remember to rename it when using it) and also place it within your PATH (Unless you want to use `LEGACY` mode, in which case you will need the [youtube-dl](https://github.com/ytdl-org/youtube-dl/) binaries).
 ### Linux/BSD
 Install Python 3.7+ from your package manager.
 #### Rolling Release Distributions